Angélique Kidjo: 2010s

 On February 28, 2012, the Permanent Mission of Italy to the United Nations and UNICEF presented a special Kidjo concert called "Raise your Voice to End Female Genital Mutilation" at the United Nations General Assembly Hall in New York City.
 The Concert was produced by MGP Live.

 On April 30, 2012, Kidjo was part of the International Jazz Day organized by UNESCO at the United Nations General Assembly Hall in New York City, with Herbie Hancock, Terrence Blanchard, Ron Carter, Wayne Shorter, Tony Bennett, Shaka Khan, Stevie Wonder, Hugh Masekela and many others.

 Kidjo sang "Blewu", "Redemption Song" and "Toast to Freedom" at the "Electric Burma" concert in Dublin on June 18, 2012, honoring Aung San Suu Kyi.
 The concert was organized by Amnesty International and also featured Bono, Damien Rice, Vanessa Redgrave and many others.

 On July 21, 2012, Kidjo performed with Baaba Maal, Hugh Masekela and King Sunny Ade on the African stage of the BT River of Music Festival organized for the 2012 London Olympic Games.

 On October 9, 2012, Kidjo sang for the One World Concert in Syracuse, NY, honoring the Dalai Lama.
 The Concert was organized by the Syracuse University and featured also Dave Matthews, Swizz Beatz, Natasha Bedingfield, David Crosby, Counting Crows, Roberta Flack, Nelly Furtado, A. R. Rahman.
 Phil Ramone served as a music producer and Whoopi Goldberg as MC.
 Kidjo sang "Move On Up" and also "True Colors" as a duet with Cyndi Lauper.

 On December 6, 2012, Kidjo joined the Alicia Keys's Keep A Child Alive Black Ball in Harlem at the Apollo Theatre along with Jennifer Hudson, Bonnie Raitt and Brittany Howard.
 Oprah Winfrey and Kidjo were honored for their humanitarian work at the ceremony.
 She sang "Pata Pata", "Afirika" and "Djin Djin" as a duet with Alicia Keys.

 On March 8, 2013, International Women's Day, Kidjo performed along with Fatoumata Diawara at the Royal Festival Hall in London for the Women of the World Festival organized by the Southbank Centre.

-On September 13, 2013, Kidjo sang at the legendary Rock in Rio Festival with the rock band Living Color.
+On September 13, 2013, Kidjo sang at the Rock in Rio Festival with the rock band Living Color.